 What if My Emulsion Breaks?

-The biggest pitfall with preparing Toum is if your emulsion breaks, leaving you with a runny, oily sauce.
+The biggest pitfall with this recipe is if your emulsion breaks, leaving you with a runny, oily sauce.
 This happens when you try to add one ingredient too quickly or forget to alternate between the lemon juice and oil.
 Sometimes it can happen simply because your food processor got too hot or your garlic was too old.

-If this happens to you, there are a couple of ways you can try to fix it:
+If this happens to you, there are a couple ways you can try to fix it:

-- Potato: The first is to add a little potato to your dish.
+- Potato: The first is to add a little potato into your dish.
 You can add 1 small boiled potato to your mixture in the food processor to bring the sauce back together.
-With this option, your Toum may not last as long in the refrigerator and should be enjoyed within a week.
+With this option your garlic sauce may not last as long in the refrigerator and should be enjoyed within a week.

 - Egg White: The second option is to use an egg white.
 Whip one egg white with ¼ cup of your runny sauce until it becomes light and fluffy.
 Once this happens, you can slowly add the remaining sauce to your egg whites and let it whip up into a beautiful garlic paste.